Almost all digital communications are secured by three cryptographic systems: public key encryption, digital signatures, and key exchange.

-This is why DigiCert has started working with several post-quantum industry players now, in order to help create a PKI ecosystem that is quantum safe and agile enough to face any future threats.
+This is why DigiCert has started working with several post-quantum industry players now, in order to help create a PKI ecosystem that is quantum-safe and agile enough to face future threats.

 The first step to effectively protect against these future threats is to identify the various attack vectors posed by a post-quantum threat landscape.

 Quantum computers pose the greatest threat to asymmetric cryptographic algorithms.
 This means the cryptographic system used to digitally sign certificates and handle the initial SSL/TLS handshake are both potential attack vectors.

 Fortunately, both NIST and ASC X9 assert that symmetric cryptographic algorithms (such as AES) used to create the session keys for securing data in transit after the initial TLS/SSL handshake appear to be resistant to quantum computer attacks.
 In fact, doubling the bit length of a symmetric key (e.g., from AES-128 to AES-256) seems to be enough to protect against quantum computer attacks.
 This is because symmetric keys are based on a pseudo-random string of characters and would require the use of a brute force attack or exploiting a known vulnerability to break the encryption, as opposed to using an algorithm (e.g., Shor’s algorithm) to break asymmetric cryptography.

 This simplified TLS/SSL handshake diagram highlights which actions are at risk to quantum computer attacks and which are safe.